marcel41/annotation_workflow_template/docs/index.md

 ![Annotation workflow schema](img/annotation_workflow.png)

-The workflow currently consists of three different automatic actions, represented as red squares in the schema, that are triggered by particular events:
+The workflow currently consists of four different automatic actions, represented as red squares in the schema, that are triggered by particular events:

 * `Test` is triggered upon every push to a child branch and checks the annotations